 What is cash flow?

-Cash flow is a measurement of how much money comes into your business, how much leaves, and how it gets there.
+Cash flow is a measurement of the amount of cash that comes into and out of your business in a particular period of time.
 When you have positive cash flow, you have more cash coming into your business than you have leaving it—so you can pay your bills, and cover other expenses.
 When you have negative cash flow, you can’t afford to make those payments.
+The concept of having “enough money to meet your financial obligations” is also known as working capital.

 Cash flow vs. revenue

-Revenue measures how much money is coming into your business, while cash flow measures both how much is coming in and how much is leaving.
-Cash flow takes into account both revenue other types of income—from investing, for instance—to measure how your money is moving.
+Revenue measures how much money is coming into your business, while cash flow measures both how much is coming in and how much is going out.
+Cash flow takes also takes into account things like financing activities: did the bank just deposit a $10,000 loan into your account?
+It’s cash, so it counts!

 Why does cash flow matter?